-Building strong links between business and innovation strategy has significant correlation with financial results: companies with more tightly aligned business and innovation strategies had 40 percent higher operating income growth over a three-year period, and 100 percent higher total shareholder returns, than industry peers with lower strategy alignment (Source: Strategy&).
+Building strong links between business and innovation strategy has a significant correlation with financial results: companies with more tightly aligned business and innovation strategies had 40 percent higher operating income growth over a three-year period, and 100 percent higher total shareholder returns, than industry peers with lower strategy alignment (Source: Strategy&).

 Although strategy aligned Innovation program is so crucial from results perspective, 42 % of the companies studied in 2012 had it.
 As with business strategy the organization would benefit from understanding it.
-Almost 80 % of the companies with formal innovation strategy communicate it widely in the organization to ensure alignment in the context of innovation (Source: Capgemini).
+Almost 80 % of the companies with formal innovation strategies communicate it widely in the organization to ensure alignment in the context of innovation (Source: Capgemini).

-- need seekers; they use superior insights and learnings about customers to generate innovations; these insights are collected through direct engagement with customers; examples of need seekers are Apple, Procter & Gamble and Tesla
+- need seekers; they use superior insights and learnings about customers to generate innovations; these insights are collected through direct engagement with customers; examples of need seekers are Apple, Procter & Gamble, and Tesla

-- market readers; they focus on small improvements on the products that are already in the market; they collect ideas by monitoring closely their market, competitors and customers; examples of companies with this strategy are Samsung, Caterpillar and Visteon
+- market readers; they focus on small improvements on the products that are already in the market; they collect ideas by monitoring closely their market, competitors, and customers; examples of companies with this strategy are Samsung, Caterpillar, and Visteon

 The companies following these generic innovation strategies are differentiated by their approach to four critical dimensions of innovation.
-These dimensions are presented in figure below (source: Strategy&)
+These dimensions are presented in the figure below (source: Strategy&)